Enshaedn/NADAC_Data/README.md

 Of importing the data?
 I would automate it.

 ### How would you automate downloading / updating the data?
-I haven't ever had to set up an automated system like this before, but I think I'd use some combination of NADAC's API endpoint and a Event / stored procedure / cron job, or some sort of combination
+I haven't ever set up an automated system like this before, but I think I'd use some combination of NADAC's API endpoint and an Event / stored procedure / cron job, or some sort of combination

 ### What other questions would you ask from this data set if you had more time to explore?